 - Regain your independence

-- Become as self-sufficient as possible
+- Become more self-sufficient

 - Maintain your current condition or level of function